natetjen/JnA_assessment/README.md

 ## About the Test
 This project uses Vitest for testing.
 Tests cover all reusable components and functionality:
--Hover states for interactive buttons
+- Hover states for interactive buttons
--Bookmark toggle behavior
+- Bookmark toggle behavior
--Filter functionality (single-selection assumption) -Show More / Show Less functionality
+- Filter functionality (single-selection assumption)
+- Show More / Show Less functionality

 ## About Reusable Components
 All reusable components are made using Lit